-We adore the 20-bead version of this Dutch math tool, but this larger version is particularly great for second grade modeling of addition and subtraction to 100.
+We adore the 20-bead version of this Dutch math tool, but this larger version is particularly awesome for second grade modeling of addition and subtraction to 100.
 The color-coded groups of five and rows of 10 help kids conceptualize number amounts and encourage them to use mental math strategies.

 Magnetic poetry is the quintessential way to play with words, and kids always manage to create the best poetic lines.
-Use this to launch a poetry unit, or just for fun.
+Use this to launch a poetry unit or just for fun.

 As kids become able to read more complex stories, the ones they can tell and write get more creative, too.
 Simple prompts from these picture dice unleash plenty of ideas!

-Second graders are natural performers and a microphone with a professional feel encourages them to go for it.
+Second graders are natural performers, and a microphone with a professional feel encourages them to go for it.
 They’ll be eager to use this multi-function microphone for interviews, poetry slams, performance reading, and plenty more.
 See our full list: How Creative Teachers are Using Their Microphones to Rock Instruction.